laravel/nova-docs/4.0/customization/dashboards.md

 }
 ```

-More information about Dashboard Metrics can be found [here](../metrics/registering-metrics.html#dashboard-metrics).
+More information regarding dashboard metrics can be found [within our documentation on metrics](../metrics/registering-metrics.html#dashboard-metrics).

 ## Defining Dashboards